jezzsantos/queryany/samples/ri/README.md

 This folder contains a very close to real world example of a REST based API for managing Cars for a Car Sharing software product, that follows many of the principles of Domain Driven Design (DDD) and Clean Architecture/Onion Architecture/Hexagonal Architecture.
 This is not an implementation of strict DDD.

+We user these terms and uphold these layers in the architecture: API (REST API), Service Operations, DTO (Data Transfer Objects), REST Resources, Service Layer (DDD Service Layer), Entities (DDD Entities), ValueType (DD ValueType), Repositories

+In terms of data flow to and from a REST API:

+* Messages come in over the wire on HTTP in Service Operations of the API.
+The API deserializes the HTTP request into DTO's that define a REST Resource.
+* The API Service Operations, grouped by REST resource type, then validate the inbound DTO, and delegate execution to a Domain Service Layer.
+(In this scheme DTO's are deconstructed to component properties).
+* The Service Layer takes the deconstructed DTO properties, and instantiates and dehydrates entities from persistence, co-ordinates and instructs entities to do things, and then if necessary dehydrates the change in Entity state back to persistence.
+* The Service Layer then converts the entities to DTOs, and hands them back to the API.
+* The API layer then serializes the DTO over the wire, and handles the conversion of exceptions to HTTP status codes and descriptions.

-This reference implementation is not part of the QueryAny library/package, just an example of using QueryAny in practice.
+> Important: This reference implementation is not part of the QueryAny library/package, just an example of using QueryAny used in practice.

 The RI has tried not to be too strongly opinionated about the layout and naming of files/folders/assemblies on disk, other than to assume that in a small to medium sized product you too would likely split your projects/components into logical, testable layers for maintainability, reuse and future scalability (scale out), as your product grows.